Cabin Crew - DAN AIR REMEMBERED

 • My boyfriend at the time sat on the hat.
 He did the best he could to put it right.
 I opened a BAC 1-11 door at Gatwick and was spotted with binoculars with a bashed in hat.

-• It was better at hiding my pregnancy than my number one was!
+• It was better at hiding my pregnancy than the check stewardess was!
 Too late, I was grounded!

 • One passenger I remember asked where she could buy one from as her best friend was getting married - she thought it was a perfect wedding guest outfit.